32nd Wing (Italy): 1967-present: Italian Air Force

 76th, 77th, and 78th Flights.
 In this configuration, the Wing had the Fiat G.91R jet-fighters; in 1974, they were replaced by Fiat G.91Y aircraft.

 On 1 July 1993, the 32nd Wing was moved in Amendola; the Wing included: 13th Squadron CBR, 201st Squadron OCU (operational conversion unit), and 204th Squadron (with Fiat G.91Ts).

 On 31 July 1995, the 101st Squadron OCU was organically assigned to the 32nd Wing, while the 201st Squadron OCU was transformed into a cadre unit.
 On 5 September 1995, also the 204th Squadron was transformed into a cadre unit.
 On 30 September 1995 the Fiat G.91T was radiated and the Wing received AMX "Ghibli" and AMX-T aircraft.

 The 32nd Wing had taken part to "Deliberate Guard" Operation to maintain the peace in Bosnia since 9 December 1997.
 Since the late 1990s, the 32nd Wing has provided security to Rome airspace during major events and support for police and rescue operations.
 In 1999 the 32nd Wing was dedicated to Pilot Captain Armando Boetto.

 On 1 March 2002, the Unmanned Aerial Vehicles Squadron was established under the 32nd Wing, with Predator-A UAVs.
 On 1 February 2005 the Squadron was renamed as 28th Squadron "Le Streghe", after the 3rd Wing in Villafranca was disestablished.
 The 28th Squadron took part to all major Italian Ait Force operations abroad since 2005: Operation Antica Babilonia in Iraq, Unified Protector in Libya and NATO Joint Enterprise in Kosovo.
 In 2009 the 32nd Wing provided air security to the 2009 35th G8 summit held in L'Aquila and to the Extraordinary Jubilee of Mercy.
 In Afghanistan the 32nd Wing sent two task-groups: in 2007 with Predator UAVs (Task Group "Astore") and in 2009 with AMXs (Task Group "Black Cats").

 Since 2013, the 32nd Wing provided aerial maritime surveillance within "Mare Nostrum”, “Mare Sicuro”, “EU Navfor Med” and "EUNAVFOR Atalanta” operations.
 In 2014, Predator UAVs have been sent in Iraq against ISIS ("Inherent Resolve"); in the same year, the 32nd Wing deployed some of its forces to Sigonella.

 From December 2013 to 12 May 2016 the 13th Flying Squadron was converted into a cadre unit.
 In July 2014 the 101st Squadron OCU was moved under the 51st Wing in Istrana.
 On 12 December 2016, the 32nd Wing received the Lockheed Martin F-35 Lightning II, being the first air unit in Europe to receive the aircraft.

 Organization

-The following units are currently established within the 32nd Wing "Cap.
-Pil.
-Armando Boetto":
+As of 1 July 2025 the 32nd Wing consists of the following units: